Tax deductions for sole traders

 8. Be sensible

-Your focus should be on managing your tax and not looking at measures that will put your business under cash flow pressures in the coming years, just to achieve a short-term tax advantage.
+As a sole trader, your focus should be on managing your tax and not looking at measures that will put your business under cash flow pressures in the coming years, just to achieve a short-term tax advantage.

 Buying unnecessary assets, upgrading cars or paying higher super contributions are pointless if it means your business will face cash flow issues.